-Nikon makes two Nikon Z models.
+Nikon now makes four Nikon Z models.
 The Nikon Z50 is a smaller APS-C camera, the Z5 (above) is a new, cheaper alternative, while the the Z 6 is more of a serious/pro model.
 The Z6 has 24 megapixels, while the more expensive Z 7 has 46 megapixels.
 Normally, we'd always say more is better, but the Z 6 has a lot going for it besides its lower price tag.
 For a start, it has a faster continuous shooting speed than the Z 7, better image quality at high ISO settings and the ability to capture oversampled uncropped 4K video, so you get the best detail rendition and no 'crop factor' with your lenses.
-On paper, the 24.5-megapixel sensor of the Z 6 appears to offer no advantage over smaller and cheaper APS-C cameras, but the sensor's extra size means its images are much crisper and cleaner, especially at higher ISO settings.
-Is it better than the Nikon D750, Nikon's good but ageing 24-megapixel full frame DSLR?
+Is the Z6 better than the Nikon D750, Nikon's good but ageing 24-megapixel full frame DSLR?
 Yes, and by some margin; it's just pricier.
-Indeed, it's not the cheapest full frame camera on our list, but the Z 6 is the first one that's a properly modern camera designed for serious users and professionals.
+But although it's not the cheapest full frame camera on our list, the Z6 is the first modern, current camera designed for serious users and professionals.

 Read more: Nikon Z6 review